Back to Marketplace Guide

 2. Configure — The user enters their credentials in the Manager UI, which sends them directly to your server (not through the ORC) with the InstallId.

-3. Execute — During inference, the consumer host calls your /execute endpoint directly with the InstallId and parameters.
-The ORC is not in the execution path.
+3. Execute — During inference, the consumer host calls your /execute endpoint with a SessionId and parameters.
+Your server validates the session by calling back to the ORC, which returns the resolved InstallId and BundleInstallId.

 4. Uninstall — When a purchase is deactivated, the ORC calls your /uninstall endpoint so you can clean up stored data.